-When employers are looking to add to their workforce, most of them probably don't start their search with military veterans in mind.
-But as a hiring manager, you may want to start turning to veterans first: More and more organizations are realizing the unique and valuable skills this group can bring to the civilian workforce when these individuals leave the service.
+When you're looking to expand your workforce, you may want to start turning to veterans first: More and more organizations are realizing the unique and valuable skills this group can bring to the civilian workforce when these individuals leave the service.

-"From world-class technical training in their occupational specialty, to the intangible skills such as discipline, leadership and the ability to think on their feet, veterans are able to continue their service to the country in a different way when they make a successful transition," said Kim Morton, a spokesperson for Hiring Our Heroes, a nationwide initiative to help veterans, transitioning service members and military spouses find employment opportunities.
+"From world-class technical training in their occupational specialty, to the intangible skills such as discipline, leadership and the ability to think on their feet, veterans are able to continue their service to the country in a different way when they make a successful transition," said Kim Morton, communications senior associate of military & veterans affairs at JPMorgan Chase and former spokesperson for Hiring Our Heroes.

 Here's why employers should be considering military veterans for their open positions, and what they should keep in mind about hiring candidates in this highly skilled talent pool.
 [The Best Jobs for Veterans]

 Veteran unemployment in America is a problem that today's employers need to help solve.
 Although the Bureau of Labor Statistics reported a drop in veteran unemployment last year, this group historically experiences a higher unemployment and poverty rate than nonveterans.

 "This is not only an economic issue, but a national security issue," Morton told Business News Daily.
 "If this generation of veterans believes that there won't be employment opportunities for them, the next generation for the all-volunteer force will be hesitant to answer the call to service."